-Daal is a warm and comforting Indian stew made with lentils, aromatics and spices.
+Daal is a warm and comforting Indian stew made with lentils, aromatics, and spices.
 Red lentils make delicious stews because they cook fairly quickly and begin to break down and create a naturally creamy stew without the addition of dairy or other thickeners.
-This lentil daal is garnished with a splash of coconut milk to add a little fat and richness to the dish to keep you feeling full, as well as to help temper the heat from the serrano chili.
-If you don’t like heat you can substitute ½ a bell pepper in place of the serrano.
+This lentil daal is garnished with a splash of coconut milk to add a little fat and richness to the dish, as well as to help temper the heat from the serrano pepper.
+If you don’t like heat you can substitute half a bell pepper in place of the serrano.
 The prep work for this dish is fairly quick, and your Suvie will take care of gently simmering the lentils to creamy perfection so when you get home all you have to do is eat!

 Red Lentil Daal